Sisters on Bread Street

 "A very raw and honest account of life in poverty stricken Leeds ... emotive, heart warming and full of hope ... a lovely romance ... which was beautiful and touching at a very dark time in history"

-It was reissued by Piatkus on 7th January 2016, and is available:
+It was reissued by Piatkus on 7th January 2016:

 Header photograph, Ingenues arrive, Central Station, Sydney, 1928-1929, by Sam Hood from the collection of the State Library of New South Wales.